ThomasTeklu/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

-This is the first in a series of three repositories which will guide one through the process of creating an online ticketing system, akin to those used by various corporations/organizations to receive and resolve any issues that customers or internal members may have.
+This is the first in a series of three repositories which will guide one through the process of creating an online ticketing system, akin to those used by various corporations/organizations to receive and resolve any issues that customers or internal members may file for assistance.
 In this first part, I will walk through how to spin up a virtual environment (Azure), establish and configure a web server, and enabling necessary parameters for the desired ticketing system (osTicket).